dyTheo/tmpl/README.md

 The ending state is considered `accept`, the program will end after transitioning to the `accept` state.

+# Tape
+You can start a tape file with as many `//` comment lines as you want.

+The first line without a comment will be considered the tape, with the head being placed between `<` and `>` characters.

+Every character is a separate cell of the tape.

+**NOTE**: If you want an empty tape, you will still need to provide a empty tape file with the string `<>`.

 # TODO
-- [ ] add input method for tape instead of hardcoding
+- [x] add input method for tape instead of hardcoding
 - [ ] add function arguments to states
 - [ ] add the posibility of using flags
 - [ ] unit tests for interpreter/preprocessor